i3green/docs/content/docs/guide/gamemodes/climb.md

 ### Strafe

 Strafe is the most common focus for maps.
 Strafing can come in the form of Long Jumps and taking indirect lines.
-**Airstrafing** works in the same way as in the Bhop and Surf game modes; using a strafe key (A or D) while guiding the mouse off in that direction causes the player to receive more speed.
+**Airstrafing** was intended for slight course correction by giving the player a slight push when trying to move perpendicular to their current jumping direction.
+This “push” gives the player more speed and can be continuously received as long as the player tries to move perpendicular to the current direction, they are moving in.
+The advice *“when jumping let go of W and use a strafe key (A or D) while guiding the mouse off in that direction”* works because assuming you are looking in the direction your velocity is A or D will be perpendicular.
+The tricky part *“slowly guiding the mouse off in that direction”* is trying to sync where you looking with the direction of your velocity since as the player is “pushed” so too is the direction of their velocity.
 A **Prestrafe** is a technique that has been patched out of Counter-Strike since CSGO but has been re-added for the Climb game mode.
 While on the ground, players hold **both** the W and strafe keys and guide the mouse into the direction they are moving, right for W+D and left for W+A. Performing a Prestrafe correctly will let you gain speed on the ground.
 Gaining speed before the jump and while in the air lets you travel further.
 This is called a **Long Jump**.
 Note that since Airstrafing causes the player to deviate from their intended destination (assuming it is straight in front of them), Long Jumps typically incorporates multiple left and right Airstrafes into a jump which counteract each other and keep the player close to a straight line.
 These multiple strafes in opposite directions gives the appearance of a "flicky" or "jittery" Airstrafe but a lot of practice goes into syncing the A and D keys with quick but smooth mouse movements.
 {{< hint info >}}